-It's different from the increasingly Wa different from the mcreasingly popular networks that link home comput-erusers via telephone lines: This one's for people: who don't have home computers and need not be computer literate.
-And since it's in Berkeley, the messages are often less presaic than those of the aver-age computer bulletin board.
+N's different from the increasingly popular networks that link home comput-er:users vis telephone lines: This one's for people who don't have home computers and need not be computer literate.
+And since it's in Berkeley, the messages are often iem promis than those of the sver-are computer builtin home. atta board الأخيل بي

-The group's four terminals handle ut a thousand entries a week across a ad range of categories.
-Purged once a th, the entries run the gamut from er announcement to pseudo-profound
+The group's four terminals handle at a thousand entries a weak across a ad range of estagories.
+Purged once a with, the entries run the gamut from a announcement to pseudo-profound